robinboncoeur/mygitblender/README.md

 For now, please read the error message in the console.

+Update 28-Oct-2016: version 0.4.2.
+Checks path statement in path_list.csv that the path is correct for the folder holding the image files.
+Checks for the existence of the image_list.csv file.
+Checks that all entries in image_list.csv are correct (as in: correspond to a file in that folder). **Unfortunately, currently all errors are printed to console at this time.**

-Update 25-Oct-2016: up to version 0.4.1, which checks for and compensates for Blender sometimes tacking on a :1 (or a .001, or even a :1.002) to a material name for the V4 series.
+Update 25-Oct-2016: version 0.4.1.
+Checks for and compensates for Blender sometimes tacking on a :1 (or a .001, or even a :1.002) to a material name for the V4 series.
 I've solved some of those issues (material names), hopefully without creating others.
 Please do let me know if you run into dramas.
 Also checks for the presence of the .csv files.
 Invalid edits are as yet not trapped.

 -- Remember, this is open-source software: if you break it, you get to keep both pieces. :D